 Costs to councils of different settlement patterns

-Where and how should we grow is a report providing an understanding of the short-, medium- and longer-term triple-bottom line implications for councils of different development scenarios.
+Our 2012 report Where and how should we grow (Word - 1.36MB) described the short-, medium- and longer-term triple-bottom line implications for councils of different development scenarios.

 Councils affected by wind farms have developed a common position and are now negotiating with the Victorian Government about adequate transitional arrangements.
 These transitional arrangements include, the return of applications to councils, and access to expert support on noise, flora, fauna, landscape and other matters.